 Reasons to Visit Zion National Park in Winter

-Zion in winter is never all that cold, either, making the trip more comfortable than expected and allowing you to enjoy activities with far less clothing, unlike Yellowstone in winter or some of the parks in the northern US.
+Zion is not all that cold either, making the trip more comfortable than expected and allowing you to enjoy activities with far less clothing, unlike Yellowstone or some of the parks in the northern US.

 Winter in Zion National Park is relatively short, actually.